MithunMahesh/Flippy/README.md

 # Flippy
-Flippy is a discord bot with coin games such as blackjack or craps &amp; an economy system.
+Flippy is a discord bot that has multiple games such as coinflip, slots, blackjack and craps.
+The bot has a built in economy system and daily rewards.
+On top of this, it can join Voice Channels to play music!
+The bot's '/help' command gives an overview the different commands that can be used.